Products and Services

 No matter who you are, what you do, or where you come from, you’ll feel proud to work here.

 Country information pages

 Find out how to become a Cambridge school

 Cambridge Outlook magazine

 Keep up to date with news from Cambridge and its schools around the world.

-Information supplied anonymously cannot be used as evidence.
+When reporting malpractice, you should be aware that any information supplied anonymously cannot be used as evidence.
 However, such information can form the basis of, or give probable cause for, an investigation.
-In order to support any potential investigation it is better if you supply all the information you have at one time, rather than add information later.
+In order to support any potential investigation, it is better if you supply all the information you have at one time, rather than add information later.

 Note: For the UK this policy includes any “whistle blower” disclosure of malpractice or wrongdoing in centres by a member of staff, learner or parent/guardian, in accordance with Ofqual’s whistle blowing policy, May 2014.

 If you work at a Centre in the UK you have the benefit of the Public Interest Disclosure Act and should consider whether you wish to make the disclosure direct to Ofqual to benefit from the protection of the Act.